-During this time, the facilitator should enter each group and spend through the analysis and helping each group to answer the following - Have the 'root causes' of the Problem been unearthed?
-Does it reflect a rights-based approach to gender equality?
-Are factors at all levels being adequately considered in the one of men and boys been articulated explicitly? analysis?
-After 20 minutes, bring everyone back together.
-Each group can rein their group to share: 1 part of their root system that addresses RIGHTS 1 part of their root system that addresses an enabling envir 1 part of their root system that looks at how gender interse of identity to contribute to the issue. everyone back to plenary • Share the problem tree for each group as they share their 3 points.
-Reminder! the purpose is to build analysis skills, not to ach analysis!
+During this time, the facilitator should enter each group and spend some time walking through the analysis and helping each group to answer the following questions:

+- Have the 'root causes' of the Problem been unearthed? - Does it reflect a rights-based approach to gender equality? - Are factors at all levels being adequately considered in the analysis? - Has the role of men and boys been articulated explicitly? - After 20 minutes, bring everyone back together.
+Each group can nominate one person in their group to share: - 1 part of their root system that addresses RIGHTS - 1 part of their root system that addresses an enabling environment - 1 part of their root system that looks at how gender intersects with other factors of identity to contribute to the issue. - End Zoom break-out rooms and bring everyone back to plenary - Share the problem tree for each group as they share their 3 points.

 Take about 20 minutes for each group to share.

-6 To close the session, congratulate each group on their analysis and next sessions, they will continue to work with their Problem Trees to analyses into gender transformative Logic Models .
+- To close the session, congratulate each group on their analysis and explain that in the next sessions, they will continue to work with their Problem Trees to invert their analyses into gender transformative Logic Models. - Progress through accompanying slide(s)